 About Me

-I’m a postdoc at Cornell University in the Laboratory of Neurobiology of Learning and Memory led by Prof. David Smith.
+I am a postdoc at Cornell University in the Laboratory of Neurobiology of Learning and Memory led by Prof. David Smith, but moving to University College London for a research fellow position this Fall!

 Click here to download my full CV or go here for the abridged online version.